zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_5.md

 # Step 1 - Receiving Properties

--   First, we need to tell `CatCard` what props its expecting to take.
+- First, we need to tell `CatCard` what props it's expecting to take.

 Add a `CatCardProps` interface to `cat_card.tsx`: